Words are like sediment layers

 will remain beyond this brief, tumultuous age?

 will it transform the ways both communicate?

-Most readers today can barely follow Chaucer, who wrote a mere four hundred years ago.
+Most English readers today can barely follow Chaucer, who wrote a mere four hundred years ago.

 Well, I'm not confident that humans will be around in another four hundred years.

 (sipping a beer) Yep!
-With idiots like Trump, I sometimes wonder if our species will last even forty years!
+With idiots like Trump, at times I wonder if our species will last even forty years!